d-chambers/Detex/Tutorial/Advanced/GetData/get_data.md

 st.plot()
 ```

     Populating the interactive namespace from numpy and matplotlib

+    WARNING: pylab import has clobbered these variables: ['trace']
+    `%matplotlib` prevents importing * from pylab and numpy

 ![png](output_19_2.png)